akshtt-dev/PlumpyMusic/README.md

-# 🎵 Trust Music - A Discord Music Bot
+# 🎵 Plumpy Music - A Discord Music Bot

 **TrustMusic** is a powerful and customizable Discord music bot built using [discord.js](https://discord.js.org/).
 It streams music from multiple sources like YouTube and Spotify, and is Lavalink-ready for high-performance audio.